 Bamboo or bamboo viscose requires a lot of water and chemicals to plasticize the pulp into silk fibres.
 Whereas closed bamboo lyocell is not, making it the better bamboo option.

 Bamboo Lyocell is also a man-made cellulosic fibre, like viscose, it's artificially made with cellulose extracted from trees.

 TENCEL® Lyocell on the other hand is produced in a closed-loop system where they capture are reuse 99% of the chemical solution.
 TENCEL® is made of eucalyptus trees that are sustainably farmed.
 This fabric is known as Monocel®, this is what you need to look for on clothing labels.
 "Fake" bamboo is much more common, so again good to talk to the brands directly.
 And make sure to check out What Is Modal Fabric?
 For a more compressive breakdown.

 Is a strong, durable fast-growing crop that is super sustainable.
 Hemp crops need less water and pesticides than cotton crops and they also have fewer pests.
 Hemp fibre holds dyes very well, unlike cotton, which means it can be dyed in a wide range of lovely colours, using way less dye and chemicals.
-Hemp is very versatile and can be used to make a wide range of products from bedding to cosmetics, to clothing and even furniture.
+Hemp, like Jute, is very versatile and can be used to make a wide range of products from bedding to cosmetics, to clothing and even furniture.
 Hemp is also naturally antimicrobial, which makes it a great fabric for a shower curtain.
-It’s also known for its ability to capture CO2 from the atmosphere making it a carbon-negative raw material.
+It's also known for its ability to capture CO2 from the atmosphere making it a carbon-negative raw material.